BANDIKARI-JASWANTH/java-with-dsa/02-first-java.md

         sc.close();
     }
 }
-Output:
+OUTPUT-
 Enter Principal: 10000
 Enter Time: 2
 Enter Rate: 5
 Simple Interest = 1000.0

-Question-4: Take in two numbers and an operator (+, -, , /) and calculate the value (Use if conditions).
+QUESTION-4 Take in two numbers and an operator (+, -, *, /) and calculate the value.
+(Use if conditions) CODE- import java.util.Scanner;
-Code:
-import java.util.Scanner;

 public class Calculator {